taraf10s/Data-mining-project/README.md

 We chose diabetes dataset due to its significant global impact and the need to better understand the disease.
 Diabetes affects millions worldwide, making it a crucial area of study in order to help improve early detection and patient care.

 ## Goal :
+Our goal for this project is to develop a model that identifies diabetes risk by analyzing relevant health metrics.We aim to categorize individuals based on diagnostic results and compare these measurements to facilitate timely intervention.
+This will be achieved by training the model to predict whether an individual is the patient's diabetes disease class may be Diabetic, Non-Diabetic, or Predict-Diabetic.

-The goal of selecting a diabetes dataset comprising medical information and laboratory analyses is to gain a comprehensive understanding of the factors influencing diabetes risk and management. we aim to identify key predictors of diabetes,  and support the development of tailored prevention and treatment strategies.
+Additionally, we seek to identify key predictors of diabetes to support the development of tailored prevention and treatment strategies

 ## Data source :
 The source of our dataset coming from this link: https://www.kaggle.com/datasets/aravindpcoder/diabetes-dataset.